nwallis/subscribetest/README.md

 This program will help you determine if there is a path between two nodes that is less than the specified maximum latency.

 Graph nodes and the latency between each node is stored in the accompanying CSV file, please edit accordingly.
-A demonstration node structure has already been defined in the file.
+A demonstration graph structure has already been defined in the file `nodes.csv`.

 Run program: